 - Questions need to be related to specific goals or job functions

-- Questions do not rely on subjective or unclear measures, like “good to have”
+- Questions are measurable and do not rely on subjective or unclear evaluations, like “good to have”

 - Bad: Is this employee good to have on the team?

 The first thing to notice about this question is that the wording of “good to have on the team” is very subjective.
 Is every single person good to have on the team at all times?
-No. But, overall, employees are mostly productive members of the team.
-That means that this question has too big a scope to be truly helpful to a performance review.
+Most team leaders would say, no— but, overall, most employees are effective team members.
+That means that this question has too big a scope to be truly helpful.

 - Bad: Does this employee better the team through attendance and contributions at all-hands, including presentations?

-After the open-endedness of the previous question, the specificity here might seem appealing, but this question is way too specific and packs in too much.
-It is asking about attendance, participation and presentations, which is too much to get through in one answer and combines to focus on one attribute that's a checklist of traits.
+The thoroughness here might seem appealing in contrast to the previous open-ended question, but this is way too specific and packs in too much.
+One answer shouldn't have to cover attendance, participation, and presentations; it also combines to focus on one attribute that's a checklist of traits.

-- Good: Does this employee contribute to the team by communicating criticism and praise effectively?
+- Good: Does this employee contribute to the team by communicating constructive feedback and praise effectively?

 This is a much better question.
-It is geared towards a specific trait — giving criticism and praise — that directly affects an employee's contributions to the team.
-There are two parts to this question, which would make for a good short answer, but could also be split up into a multiple choice with both / just one / just the other / neither.
+It is geared towards a specific trait — giving feedback and praise — that directly affects an employee's contributions to the team.
+There are two parts to this question, which would make for a good short answer, but can also be split up into a multiple choice with both / just one / just the other / neither.

 More good examples: